 We've made it to the final pages of my 1984 sticker book!
-This has been so much fun to share a little piece of my 80s childhood with everyone.
-Pages 11-18 gives us a little glimpse of the holidays, a couple wiggly-eyes stickers, some classic cars, and one last page of 80s randomness.
-And then of course, the answer to the cliffhanger question from part 2...did I break sticker book law and stick some to the inside back cover, even though there was clear warning label???
+This has been so much fun to share a little piece of my '80s childhood with everyone.
+Pages 11-18 gives us a little glimpse of the holidays, a couple wiggly-eyes stickers, some classic cars, and one last page of '80s randomness.
+And then of course, the answer to the cliffhanger question from part 2...did I break sticker book law and use the inside back cover, even though there was clear warning label???

 I was very surprised to see these holiday pages almost bare!
 I'm one of those people that really gets excited around the holidays (especially Christmas) and my showing here is pretty pathetic.
 At least I did hit four holidays with the seven stickers on these pages.
 The jack-in-the-box and the witch are the two I remember the most.
 How many of you remember the stamps that used to come in the mail from the charity organizations?
 Most now send the return address labels, (at least those who still do them.)
 Back in the day, they were just fake stamps that you had to lick and stick.
 With me putting together this book in 1984, it's funny that this American Lung Association stamp has "1980" on it.
 I must have swiped it from the Christmas card stash or found it in the back of a junk drawer.

 Page 15-16Well, here they are!
 My previously acclaimed "favorite stickers" at the time, classic cars.
-My dad was and is a huge car buff, so I would venture a guess that he bought me these stickers.
+My dad was (and still is) a huge car buff, so I would venture a guess that he bought me these stickers.
 Looking at them now, I wonder where were the Corvette stickers?
 These are nice and all, but if you knew my dad you'd be questioning why these weren't all Corvettes.
-Still, these are a pretty good scope of all makes in models in the mid-late 50s (from what I can tell.)
+Still, these are a pretty good scope of all makes in models in the mid-late '50s (from what I can tell.)
 Those amazing Mets are still popping up and a rare look at the original Mario from Donkey Kong.
 He's probably my favorite sticker in part 3 of my collection.

 Love this page.
 It has about one from each set of stickers I had for this book.
 The goofy smile on Mr. T's face is hilarious.
-Don't remember T every cracking a smile that big on the A-Team or his cartoon!
+It wasn't often he cracked a smile that big on The A-Team or his cartoon!
 Bengals quarterback Ken Anderson shows that I loved collecting those Panini sports sticker books.
 I'll take another guess here and say this was a duplicate sticker.
 I rigorously tried to fill up those stickers books and wouldn't have just stuck this here for the fun of it!
-The Kunes Farms sticker, for those of you not from central PA, was mostly likely obtained on a school field trip to this local farm and store.
+The Kunes Farms sticker (for those of you not from central PA) was mostly likely obtained on a school field trip to this local farm and store.